Technicaldanny302/JavaScript_Functions/README.md

    - contain a `for loop` that counts to the parameter passed in,
    - an `if/else` statement that determines if the current value is odd,
    - and then `console.log()` the odd value to the console
 4. BONUS: Now that you do not know exactly what number may be passed in as `count`, use an `if` statement to account for a negative `count` being passed in.

 ## Exercise 2: Legal?

 - Write a function that receives a name and age, and prints a greeting message to the console using the name.

 1. Declare a function named `checkAge` using declaration notation (`function <name>(){...}`)
 2. The function should take in two-parameters named userName & age
 3. The function body should:
    - declare and initialize an aboveSixteen local variable with string value: "Congrats ${userName}, you can drive!",
    - declare and initialize an belowSixteen local variable with string value: "Sorry ${userName}, but you need to wait until you're 16.",
    - an `if/else` statement that determines if the `age` value is below 16,
    - and then `console.log()` the correct message to the console.
 4. BONUS: Remember that paramaters are optional, and no `name` or `age` value could be passed in.
    Correctly account for no parameter being passed in.

 ## Exercise 3: Which Quadrant?

 Write a function that receives two parameters, x and y coordinates in the Cartesian plane, and prints out a message indicating if the point (x, y) lies on either the x or y axis, or what quadrant the point lies in.

- For example:
+ For example:fuc

  - (0, 2) is on the x axis
  - (1, 2) is in Quadrant 1